dbspaceLab/DBSpace/README.md

 # DBSpace
-A model-centric Python library to study the dynamics and control of deep brain stimulation.
+A Python library for *model-centric* development of adaptive deep brain stimulation (DBS).

 ## Overview

+The deployed package is available at PyPi::[dbspace](https://pypi.org/project/dbspace/)

 ## Structure